Sunday, July 19, 2020

 Glamping/Shamping

 Well, we did it.
-After 20 years of waiting, we finally bought another travel trailer.
-And, not just any travel trailer, a retro-style trailer.
-A Vintage Cruiser.
+After 20 years of waiting, we finally bought another travel trailer. nd, not just any travel trailer, a retro-style trailer.
+Vintage Cruiser.
 It's the talk of the neighborhood, as well as the campground, believe me.
 People walk by just to ask questions.
 Did you restore it?
 How old is it?
 Is it new?
-No, 2 years, and yes.
+Oh, 2 years, and yes.

 Let me back up a bit.
 I didn't grow up camping.
-In fact, I think I remember going one time when I was maybe 4 or 5 years old.
+In fact, I think I remember going once when I was maybe 4 or 5 years old.
 After that, I didn't return to the hobby until after I got married.
-My parent's idea of camping was staying in an inexpensive hotel.
-For some reason though, I was intrigued by the idea.
+My parents' idea of camping was staying in an inexpensive hotel.
+For some reason, though, I was intrigued by the idea.
 Maybe because it wasn't something my family did, or maybe it was just inherent in my DNA.
 I don't know.
-I just know that I loved it.
+Just know that I loved it.
 The campfires, cooking outside, snuggling in a sleeping bag, all toasty.
 It was so much fun.

 One such trip up north took us to our first travel trailer.
 It was sitting all by itself with a sad little "for sale" sign.
-It was so tired looking, small (16 ft) and in need of a total restoration.
+It was so tired-looking, small (16 ft), and in need of a total restoration.
 I immediately fell in love.
 My idea was to rehab it, sell it for a good amount, and then buy the one I really wanted.
-Even though I didn't know what I really wanted at that time.
-I still had an idea, dreams, so many dreams.
-I talked my husband into purchasing that tiny little trailer from a little old man.
-We hooked it up to our minivan and away we went.
+Even though I didn't know what I really wanted at that time. still had an idea, dreams, so many dreams. talked my husband into purchasing that tiny little trailer from a little old man.
+W hooked it up to our minivan, and away we went.
 Fortunately, we were on our way home.

-We parked it in our driveway and went to work.
-New upholstery, new countertops, new everything.
-Lots of scrubbing, mopping, and Windex-ing and once we were done, we put her up for sale.
-I sold her in just a couple of days for 3 times the amount I paid for her.
-And although I was sad to see her go, I was ready to hunt for my next project, I mean adventure.
+We parked it in our driveway and went to work. new upholstery, new countertops, new everything.
+Lots of scrubbing, mopping, and Windex-ing, and once we were done, we put her up for sale.
+I sold her in just a couple of days for 3 times the amount I paid for her. nd although I was sad to see her go, I was ready to hunt for my next project, I mean adventure.

-We found her right away, a 22 ft travel trailer--again in need of some tender loving care.
-However, once my husband saw what I had done with the previous trailer he was all for buying my newest conquest, and soon she was all mine.
+We found her right away, a 22-ft travel trailer — again in need of some tender loving care.
+However, once my husband saw what I had done with the previous trailer, he was all for buying my newest conquest, and soon she was all mine.
 I didn't have to do very much.
-Mainly some deep cleaning, a little painting and we were ready to go.
-We took her up and down the west coast for almost 10 years with our 3 kids.
-I loved every minute of camping in her.
+Mainly, some deep cleaning and a little painting, and we were ready to go.
+We took her up and down the West Coast for almost 10 years with our 3 kids.
+I loved every minute of camping with her.
 She kept us warm and cozy, dry, and safe.
 We played games, had fun meals, and made memories.
 It was awesome.

 And then we had to sell her.
 I felt like I was losing a child, but we were moving across the nation and couldn't take her with us.
-We ended up selling her to some friends and then proceeding to basically give up camping altogether for just about 20 years.
+We ended up selling her to some friends and then basically gave up camping altogether for just about 20 years.
 Looking back, it's really hard for me to believe.

-That traveling bug, that trailer bug, that camping bug never really left me though.
-So, I began to look.
-Just look.
-I priced them, checked on towing them, looked at floor plans, went to every single dealership within 30 miles, and even went to a couple of RV shows.
-The bug to purchase another one just grew and grew and grew.
+That traveling bug, that trailer bug, that camping bug never really left me, though.
+So I began to look.
+Just look. priced them, checked on towing them, looked at floor plans, went to every single dealership within 30 miles, and even went to a couple of RV shows.
+A bug to purchase another one just kept growing and growing and growing.

 She is adorable.
-23 ft long, with all the amenities I could ask for.
-I love her.
-She didn't need any fixing up, however, I wanted to put a little bit of me into her, so I added an interior decal, hung some shelves, some hooks, some cubbies, a clock and now she looks like me.
+30 ft long, with all the amenities I could ask for.
+Love her.
+She didn't need any fixing up; however, I wanted to put a little bit of me into her, so I added an interior decal, hung some shelves, hooks, and cubbies, and a clock, and now she looks like me.
 We've taken her out twice now and had a blast.
 We have several more trips planned throughout the fall before we winterize her, and then we'll be off again.
 I've even named her.
-She's Cora, the cruiser.
+He's Cora, the cruiser.
 She's being pulled by Dora, my Explorer.
 Don't laugh, I name things.

 This little endeavor of ours has really been a blessing in disguise.
-Who knew we'd be dealing with a pandemic and unable to travel out of the country?
-And with camping being the safer option now, it's driven RV sales up 600%.
+Who knew we'd be dealing with a pandemic and unable to travel out of the country? nd with camping being the safer option now, it's driven RV sales up 600%.
 And no, that's not a typo.
 Everyone is doing it.
-So, we have plans.
+H, we have plans.
 Many plans.
 Camping (really glamping) along the eastern seaboard, shopping (aka shamping) in all the cute little towns, and eating lobster rolls to our heart's content.
 We'll camp on Michigan's 3rd coast.
-We'll camp with friends, our adult kids, and hopefully take some grandkids with us too.
+We'll camp with friends and our adult kids, and hopefully take some grandkids with us, too.

 Oh, our dog.
 Yes, we take our dog.
-She's a very silly Sheltie, with a bigger than life personality, and she seems to have taken to camping flawlessly.
+She's a very silly Sheltie with a bigger-than-life personality, and she seems to have taken to camping flawlessly.
 She's a great camper.
-Her bed rests under the dinette table, that's her place.
-She's got her chewies and dog food and water bowls and seems very content.
+Her bed rests under the dinette table; that's her place.
+She's got her chewies, dog food, water bowls, and seems very content.
 Normally, she can be a barker, but camping?
 Nope, never.
-She's super quiet, she just listens to those other bad dogs in the campground and rolls her eyes.
+She's super quiet; she just listens to those other bad dogs in the campground and rolls her eyes.
 Silly dogs.
-But, our dog?
-She's awesome.
+But our dog?
+He's awesome.

 It's funny now that I think about this--that the camping bug never really left me.
-It just laid dormant, waiting.
+It just lay dormant, waiting.
 Waiting for what?
-Me.
 Just waiting for me.
 I've now got my tiny house on wheels, my little apartment.
 She's so cute.
-So cozy.
-So very special.
-I know that my husband and I will make many happy memories in her as we travel the country--camping, shamping and glamping, one campsite at a time.
+So cozy. o very special.
+I know that my husband and I will make many happy memories in her as we travel the country — camping, shamping, and glamping, one campsite at a time.

-And, once again, I am doing something I really love doing.
+Ad, once again, I am doing something I really love

 Thursday, July 9, 2020